 I felt very scattered.
 I wasn't sure if I should pursue all these different things that sparked my fancy.

 It struck me after a while after studying the patterns of the things I was interested in and things I'd tried out that I didn’t necessarily need to pursue everything.

 I started to reach out to people just outside my network for ideas, and I found that they gave me similar advice – it was like the stars were aligning.
 All these people were pushing me in a direction that made enormous sense.

 So when the opportunity presented itself I thought about the patterns I’d identified in my interests, and could recognise that this was the right thing.

 My network was pointing me that way, it aligned with what I was interested in, and I was amazingly offered the position.

 How did you handle your finances to make your shift possible?

-I was still working in a role that I was not too happy about while I was exploring my options.
+I was still working in a role that I wasn't too happy about while I was exploring my options.